kodaren/openfaas-functions/README.md

 # OpenFAAS functions
-Assorted functions for downloading YouTube movie.
+Assorted functions for downloading a YouTube movie.

 ## youtubedl2
 Based on https://github.com/faas-and-furious/youtube-dl.
 Unfortunately this version do not work (at least for me).
 It takes a very long time and then you get a 502 HTTP error.
 Updated it to use the of-watchdog and bash-streaming template